Mekhlin/Chopped-EVA/README.md

 # Chopped EVA

-A lightweight EVA Life Support mod for [Kerbal Space Program](https://www.kerbalspaceprogram.com).
+A lightweight EVA Life Support mod for Kerbal Space Program.

 Features
 ----------------------------
-* EVA life support based on oxygen and carbon dioxide
+* EVA life support based on electric charge
 * Option to mark kerbals as missing instead of killed (when life support has run out).
-* Kerbals will not use oxygen if helmet is off.
+* Kerbals will not use electricity if helmet is off.

 Installation
 ----------------------------